Gulf Oil Spill

 • GuLF STUDY– NIEHS is heading research on the health of the workers and volunteers most directly involved in the oil spill clean-up.

-• Gulf Research Consortia – The NIEHS provided money to help researchers work with people who live in the Gulf Region to take care of problems caused by the oil spill.
+• Gulf Research Consortia – NIEHS provided money to help researchers work with people who live in the Gulf Region to take care of problems caused by the oil spill.

 Learn more about how powerful our environment can be.